-The University of Arizona owns and operates the only underground mining laboratory in the United States with a working vertical shaft
+The University of Arizona owns a student run, multi-level, underground mining laboratory with a working vertical shaft

 Located 23 miles south of Tucson, the Henry G. “Hank” Grundstedt San Xavier Mining Laboratory has one of the nation’s most sophisticated research hoisting systems, two declines for access of rubber-tired vehicles and legacy rail haulage access.
 The mine features four levels of underground workings to a depth of 250 feet.
 This unique site has attracted projects critical to national defense, geosciences, mine safety and miner rescue.

 The San Xavier lab is structured like an operating mine, where all supervisory positions are held by undergraduate students – including mine manager, safety manager and shift foremen.
 Mining and geology students gain hands-on hard-hat experience here.
 They participate in mine development, unit operations and maintenance.
 They’re also exposed to the latest technical advances in mining and excavation.
 The lab also is used for mine rescue and recovery exercises.
 On a lighter note, Sesame Street and the History Channel have filmed in the mine.